code2pixels-genart/code2pixels.xyz/_projects/2018-06-30-crossing-paths.md

 ---
 title: 'Crossing Paths'
-subtitle: 'Generative Collection in fx(hash)'
+subtitle: 'An ode to the crossing paths in life'
 categories:
   Generative
   NFT